Ready to dive into the Scion xB’s best and worst years?

 2nd generation (E150) | 2008-2015 |

 Why does this matter?
 Simple.
-Each generation brought its own flavor to the table.
+Each generation brought its own distinct flavor to the table.
 Knowing these differences could make or break your car-buying decision, depending on what you’re after in a ride.

 Scion xB Best, Neutral, and Worst Years